 The River Will Be a Part of Us

 It was the summer of Princess Diana’s wedding, “Bette Davis Eyes” and “Jessie’s Girl.”
-In June of 1981, I met some college friends in a public park just outside Kansas City, where we built a 16’x24′ raft from assorted lumber, cottonwood, a telephone pole, and twenty-four 55-gallon oil drums.
-Two weeks later, the crew of eight launched the “Eulenspiegel” and floated 1,420 miles down the Missouri and Mississippi Rivers, propelled only by the river current and four 10-foot-long deck-mounted oars.
+In June of 1981, I met some college friends in a public park just outside Kansas City, where we built a 16’x24′ raft from assorted lumber, cottonwood, a telephone pole, and thirty-two 55-gallon oil drums.
+Ten days later, the crew of eight launched the “Eulenspiegel” and floated 1,420 miles down the Missouri and Mississippi Rivers, propelled only by the river current and four 10-foot-long deck-mounted oars.
 Two months later, we arrived in New Orleans.

 Wrestling with Marine Plywood Decking